git/git.github.io/rev_news/drafts/edition-94.md

-  When I used `git shortlog --author="ZheNing Hu"` to look at the patches I contributed, I was ashamed to find that my patches are quite small and simple, because I'm more of a Git learner right now 😄
+  When I used `git shortlog --author="ZheNing Hu"` to look at the patches I contributed, I was ashamed to find that my patches are quite small and simple, because I'm more of a Git learner right now 😄.

-  If I had to pick one, I'd say it's adding the `--trailer` option to git commit.
+  If I had to pick one, I'd say it's adding the `--trailer` option to `git commit`.
   It is very convenient to add something like "Signed-off-by", "Reviewed-by" at the end of the commit message.